apache/kylin/website/_docs23/tutorial/use_cube_planner.md

 - A window will jump up to confirm.
 Click '**Yes**' to start the optimization.
 Click '**Cancel**' to give up the optimization.

 - User is able to get to know the last optimized time of the Cube in Cube Planner tab page.

+Please note: if you don't see the last optimized time, upgrade to Kylin v2.3.2 or above, check KYLIN-3404.

 ![column name+optimize time](/images/CubePlanner/column_name+optimize_time.png)